 Choose and Install a Theme

 Avoid themes with tons of built-in features you don’t need.
 Every extra feature adds code, and extra code slows your site down.
-Simple and fast beats fancy and slow.

 Install Essential Plugins